creditimpact/grant-platform/eligibility-engine/README.md

 This package contains a lightweight rules engine used to determine business eligibility for a variety of grant and credit programs.
 Grants are defined as JSON files under `grants/` so new programs can be added without touching the code.

-Included templates now cover federal and local programs like the **Business Tax Refund Grant** alongside R&D credits and city incentives.
+Included templates now cover federal and local programs like the **Business Tax Refund Grant** alongside R&D credits, city incentives, and the **Women-Owned Tech Grant**.

 ## Running the Engine